Research into treatments for prostate cancer

 Drugs called monoclonal antibodies (MABs) can recognise particular types of cancer cell and help the immune system to destroy them.

 A monoclonal antibody called ipilimumab is used to treat melanoma.
 Researchers want to see if it works for prostate cancer.
 There is a trial looking at ipilimumab after radiotherapy to the bones.
 The trial is for men who have already had docetaxel chemotherapy for prostate cancer that has spread to the bones and is not responding to treatment.
-It aims to see how well radiotherapy followed by ipilimumab works for prostate cancer that is not responding to other treatments.
+It aims to see how well radiotherapy followed by ipilimumab works for prostate cancer in this situation.
 The researchers also want to learn more about the side effects of ipilimumab and find out how it affects quality of life.

 There is another trial looking at ipilimumab for prostate cancer that has stopped responding to hormone therapy.
 The trial aims to find out if ipilimumab helps men in this situation to live longer and to learn more about the side effects.